Frequently Asked Questions

 16. What does this degree program prepare me to do?

-The BA in Applied Liberal Arts major builds upon the general education requirements and approaches the liberal arts from an integrated perspective.
+The B.A. in Liberal Arts major builds upon the general education requirements and approaches the liberal arts from an integrated perspective.
 Rather than individual courses in the humanities or sciences, students look at a broader view of how a content area relates to other related areas.
 The perspective provides students the opportunity to experience the arts and sciences and explore how an educated individual applies this knowledge to their lives and workplace.
-The ALA major has an education emphasis and can be good preparation for students for entry into a California Teaching Credential program.